 - Action 1.
 Check that the expected prescription has been generated and check whether it is an electronic or a paper prescription. - Action 2.
 If the prescription is electronic, check that it has been signed by the prescriber and posted to the spine.
 If a paper FP10 was issued, check to see if it has been signed and whether it is awaiting collection from the surgery. - Action 3.
 If requested to do so, print a prescription token for the missing electronic prescription and send/fax this to the pharmacy to enable them to supply the patient's medication. - Action 4.
-If the prescription remains missing for more than a day, the original prescription should be cancelled and a replacement, either electronic or paper, provided to the dispensing pharmacy. - Action 5.
-If an electronic prescription has gone missing, it can be searched for using the HSCIC prescription trace facility available at HTTP://epstracker.CFH.NHS.uk (needs N3 connection and smartcard) using the prescription GUID number.
+If the prescription remains missing for more than a day, the original prescription should be cancelled and a replacement, either electronic or paper, provided to the dispensing pharmacy.

+Action 5.
+If an electronic prescription has gone missing, it can be searched for using the HSCIC prescription trace facility available at https://portal2.national.ncrs.nhs.uk/prescriptionsadmin (needs N3 connection and smartcard) using the prescription GUID number or patient NHS number.